 In 2011, he was awarded the Honorary Officer of the Most Excellent Order of the British Empire (OBE) from the Queen of England in recognition of his services to children with dyslexia and special education needs.
 His own challenges with learning – the diagnosis of dyslexia came when he was 31 – led him to send this message to children coping with their own learning difficulties: “no matter how you learn, it has nothing to do with your brilliance.
 You have greatness inside of you.”
 A favorite quote of Henry’s is from the great Austrian Jewish author Theodor Herzl said, “If you will it, it is not a dream.”
 Of all the titles he has received, the ones he relishes most are husband, father and grandfather.
 Henry and Stacey have three children—Jed, Zoe, and Max—and five grandchildren.
 The Winklers reside in Los Angeles with their two dogs.

-All American Speakers is a speakers bureau and booking agency providing information on booking Henry Winkler for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Henry Winkler speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Henry Winkler for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Henry Winkler speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Henry Winkler, an inspirational motivational speaker. bio for Henry Winkler agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Henry Winkler